This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Best Time To Visit Kefalonia

-Like most places in Greece, Kefalonia enjoys good weather with warm temperatures throughout the year.
-However, despite its mild temperatures, the island of Kefalonia sees a lot of rainfall for the better part of the year.
+Like most places in Greece, Kefalonia enjoys warm weather throughout the year.
+Despite its mild temperatures, the island of Kefalonia experiences heavy rainfall for much of the year.

-The best time to visit Kefalonia to enjoy more sunshine and avoid rain is during the summer months when the maximum temperature is around 30°C. Although June to September is the high season in Greece, Kefalonia doesn’t feel crowded, thanks to its big size.
+The best time to visit Kefalonia to enjoy more sunshine and avoid rain is during the summer months.

 View of Skala beach from eye level.
 There are several colourful umbrellas near the sea on Skala beach.